lucasalvisimader/Inscryption-front-end/README.md

-This project is the front end part of a project to recreate the game Inscryption by Daniel Mullins using React.js and Java.
+This repository is the front end part of a project I'm developing to try to recreate the game Inscryption by Daniel Mullins using React.js and Java.